DISCOVERY, WAR AND CONQUEST OF LANZAROTE

 It was soon after his American stay, that he returned to Lanzarote with the firm intention of transforming his native island into the most beautiful place in the world.

 César Manrique knew, that Lanzarote needed to promote tourism, but didn’t want his beloved island to fall into the hands of the mercenary hotel industry promoters.
 So César Manrique’s idea was to develop sustainable tourism, considering Lanzarote’s unique landscape, the ocean, the sun and the wind.
 In his intention to preserve Lanzarote in its original beauty, he fought against illegal construction projects and corruption for over twenty years.

 Manrique did everything to preserve the islands natural beauty.
-In his eyes, the island itself was the true work of art.
+In his eyes, the island itself was a true work of art.
 Manrique spent many days at Famara Beach, in awe of the rugged and surreal landscape.
 He wished to work and live in synchrony with nature.
-This wish and passion led Manrique on a battle to defend the islands raw beauty and true essence.
+This wish and passion led Manrique to a battle to defend the island’s raw beauty and true essence.
 Consequently, high-rise buildings and advertising hoardings are illegal on the island.

 Lanzarote is like an unframed, unmounted work of art and I hung it and held it up for all to see.
 César Manrique